Recently two major security vulnerabilities (20-year-old ones!) in CPU architectures were announced in the form of Meltdown and Spectre:

 These vulnerabilities are present in almost all modern CPUs, and thus affect a large range of devices regardless of operating system (Linux, Windows, OS X, Android, etc.).
 However, it’s important to think about the attack vectors, this isn’t like WannaCry, and these vulnerabilities don’t do remote code execution (although browsers could be used to steal privileged memory, but if your browser is up to date, then it shouldn’t be vulnerable to known exploits such as these).

-How do I know if devices are vulnerable?
+How do I know if devices are vulnerable to Spectre and Meltdown?

 Tools such as Microsoft Baseline Security Analyzer (MBSA), Nessus, etc. can help identify vulnerable systems.
 And because these vulnerabilities affect low-level CPU design, and a broad range of hardware manufacturers, it’s highly likely that you will have vulnerable systems both at the backend and client endpoints.